-There is not much worse than stepping into an ice-cold shower first thing in the morning, and though it will probably wake you up, making an emergency call to your plumber is no way to start a day.
+While it is rather unlikely that your water heater will explode, just know that it can!
+Even if it doesn’t, there is not much worse than stepping into an ice-cold shower first thing in the morning, and though it will probably wake you up, making an emergency call to your plumber is no way to start a day.
 The big challenge is determining whether your water heater needs to be replaced entirely, or if it can be repaired.
 There are three factors you can evaluate to help you determine if you need water heater repair or a replacement.
-Those factors are age, condition, and your budget.

 The average lifespan for a water heater is 10-12 years, and how well said water heater has been maintained will have a big impact on its life-expectancy.
 Some simple routine maintenance like flushing the tank yearly, and periodic replacing on the anode rod inside of it will extend its life.
 Water heaters are pretty simple machines, with few parts, so any necessary repairs will likely be limited to the pressure relief valve, thermostat, heating element, or burner.